scott-fleischman/ucd/ReadMe.txt

 Unicode Standard they were extracted from, or the explanatory readme files and/or header sections with those files.

+The Unicode Character Database has been updated to reflect Version 2.1 of the Unicode Standard, with two additional characters added to those published in Version 2.0:

+   U+20AC EURO SIGN
+   U+FFFC OBJECT REPLACEMENT CHARACTER

+A number of corrections have also been made to case mappings or other errors in the database noted since the publication of Version 2.0.
+And a few normative bidirectional properties have been modified to reflect decisions of the Unicode Technical Committee.

 The Unicode Character Database is a plain ASCII text file consisting of lines containing fields terminated by semicolons.
-Each line represents the data for one encoded character in the Unicode Standard, Version 2.0.
+Each line represents the data for one encoded character in the Unicode Standard, Version 2.1.
 Every encoded character has a data entry, with the exception of certain special ranges, as detailed below.